 Generally, the IRS processes 9 out of 10 returns within 21 days.
 If you have not yet received your return, you may need to review your return and contact the IRS.

 - Make sure you have the correct information in your return.
-The most likely place to be missing information is the Health Insurance section.
 If the IRS does not have all the information to process the return, your refund may be delayed.

 - Check the IRS Where's My Refund? tool to see if the IRS has any information for you.
 Not only does the IRS post your expected refund date here, but also uses this to communicate if they need further information or wish you to contact them.
 If your refund has been reduced, this section can provide you with some information until you receive a letter from the IRS with a full explanation.